Skip to the content.

 Ben Musil - Experience and Bio

 Thank you for stopping by!
-My name is Ben and I am married and father to two boys.
-I was born and raised in Austin, Texas and currently reside there after moving around a few times!
+My name is Ben and I am married and father to three children.
+I was born and raised in Austin, Texas and currently reside there after a brief stint in Montana!
 I graduated from Texas A&M with a B.S. in Mechanical Engineering and a minor in Computer Science.
 I also took a few graduate-level courses in Software Engineering at the University of Texas.
 I am currently a front-end software engineer working remotely full-time.
 I have steered my career to software engineering through further education, taking on more responsibilities at work, and pursuing personal projects to practice those skills.

 Picture of Ben's family